Licensing Your Vehicle in Geary County

 ATTENTION: Out-of-State Titles

 You will need a Kansas Vehicle Identification Number Verification if the vehicle has an out-of-state title.
 An inspection is not necessary if the car has a manufacturer's certificate of origin.
 The inspection shows that your vehicle's identification number has been checked to make sure the vehicle is not stolen.

 This state-required inspection is available for a $20 fee (cash only accepted).
-They are located in the Treasurer's Office.
-They will conduct inspections Monday through Friday from 8:30 a.m. to 4 p.m.
+The inspectors are located in the Sheriff's office on 826 N Franklin St Junction City, KS 66441.
+They will conduct inspections Monday through Friday from 8:00 a.m. to 4 p.m.